Lift and Nozzle Change Effects on Tail Shock (LaNCETS), 2008 - 2009

 Those modifications included equipping the aircraft with a digital fly-by-wire control system, canards (modified F-18 horizontal stabilators) ahead of the wings and two-dimensional thrust-vectoring, thrust-reversing nozzles which redirected engine exhaust up or down, giving the aircraft greater pitch control and aerodynamic braking capability.

 The new nozzles could deflect vector engine thrust up to 20° off center line, giving the aircraft thrust control in pitch (up and down) and yaw (left and right), or any combination of the two axes.
 This deflected (vectored) thrust can be used to reduce drag and increase fuel economy or range as compared with conventional aerodynamic controls.
 The nozzles are a production design that could be incorporated into current or future aircraft.

 This experiment evaluated a computerized system that can sense and respond to high levels of engine inlet airflow turbulence to prevent sudden in-flight engine compressor stalls and potential engine failures.
 The system used a high-speed processor to process the airflow data coming from sensors on the left engine, and it in turn directed the aircraft's engine control computer to automatically command engine trim changes to accommodate for changing turbulence levels.
 The system can enhance engine stability when the inlet airflow is turbulent, and increase engine performance when the airflow is stable or smooth.
 Approximately one dozen flights were flown in the summer of 1997 to validate the HISTEC concept.

-NASA Glenn Research Center; NASA Dryden; Pratt and Whitney; McDonnell Douglas; USAF.
+Partners: NASA Glenn Research Center; NASA Dryden; Pratt and Whitney; McDonnell Douglas; USAF.